jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 export VAULT_TOKEN="hvs.CAES[...]GSFQ"
 ```

-This `build.sh` scripts expects a single argument: the name of the build to create.
-It then checks to see if the `VAULT_TOKEN` environment variable is already set; if not, it tries to sources it from `vault-env.sh`.
+This `build.sh` script expects a single argument: the name of the build to create.
+It then checks to see if the `VAULT_TOKEN` environment variable is already set; if not, it tries to source it from `vault-env.sh`.
 And then it kicks off the appropriate build.

 ```shell
 # torchlight! {"lineNumbers":true}